edgio-docs/edgio-docs/guides/starter.md

 ### Deep Fetching

-Deep fetching is an important technique for XDN Starter projects.
+Deep fetching is an important technique for {{ PRODUCT_NAME }} Starter projects.
 By default, only HTML content is prefetched.
 In order to achieve truly instant page transitions, all of the assets needed to render the content that appears above the fold needs to be deep fetched.
 Refer to the [Deep Fetching section](prefetching#section_deep_fetching) of the Prefetching guide for more details on how to configure deep fetching in your project.

 ### Prefetching POSTs